Accredited members are actuaries who have qualified overseas.

 - One of the Fellows signing the nomination form must sign a Statement of Responsibility declaring the applicant understands the Code of Professional Conduct, all Professional Standards and mandatory Guidance Notes.

-Fellows who have qualified through actuarial associations that have not signed a mutual recognition agreement with the Institute may apply for special consideration for accredited membership.
+Those who have qualified through actuarial associations that have not signed a mutual recognition agreement with the Institute may apply for special consideration for accredited membership.
 Such applications will be considered on a case-by-case basis by the Council, on the recommendation of the Institute's Chief Executive Officer.
+The process involves determining the equivalence of the respective education qualification pathways.

 For more information about applying for accredited membership based on qualification through an actuarial association that does not have a mutual recognition agreement with the Actuaries Institute, see the Application Guidelines.